ibexa/documentation-user/docs/commerce/shipping_management/work_with_shipments.md

 - search for shipments by typing part of order ID or identifier in the search box
 - filter shipments by selecting one or more filters

+## Filter shipments in shipment list

+You can use filters to narrow down the list of shipments.

 Available filters are:

 - Shipping method - method used for the shipment